floccusaddon/floccus/README.md

 ## Contribute

 All contributions, code, feedback and strategic advice, are welcome.
 If you have a question you can contact me directly via email or simply [open an issue](https://github.com/marcelklehr/floccus/issues/new) on the repository.
 I'm also always happy for people helping me test new features -- see the issues for announcements of beta versions.

+Translations can now be provided over at [transifex](https://www.transifex.com/floccus/floccus/).

 ### Setting up a dev environment